mengruts/mengtsai-learn-pr/outline-anfservicelevel.md

 ## Learning objectives

-1. Understand Service Level and Throughput Limits of Azure NetApp Files
+By the end of this module, the learner should be able to choose the best Service Level of Azure NetApp Files for HPC applications.

-2. Cost-effective Analysis to choose suitable Service Level

 ## Chunk your content into subtasks